Nurb4000/simple-api/README.md

-just a simple linux managment api, written in python
+just a simple linux managment api, written in python and flask